Salem Black River Presbyterian Church: History

 This house of worship, commonly called Brick Church, was founded by Scotch-Irish settlers in 1759 on land given by Capt.
 David Anderson.
 The original log meeting house was replaced by a frame building and named Salem Presbyterian Church in 1768.
 The first brick church was built in 1802 and used until 1846 when the present church was built of brick made on the grounds.
 The Old Session house (1846) in the rear contains a large library given by James McBride Dabbs in 1862.
 Land for the cemetery, dating from 1794 was deeded by Robert Witherspoon in 1830.
 Among the notable ministers to serve this church was Dr. Thomas Reese, scholar, teacher and preacher before the American Revolution.
 In 1867 African-American members withdrew to form Goodwill Presbyterian Church, about a mile away.
 (Goodwill Church, and the attached parochial school, have long been influential in the Presbyterian Church, and particularly among Black Presbyterians.)

-Salem Black River is not an active congregation at present (2024) but is used occasionally for family and community events.
+Salem Black River is an active independent Presbyterian Congregation as of 2025.
+They have regular services at 4 pm the Second and Fourth Sundays of each month.